-This course will examine problems concerning agricultural and food production and a variety of policy design from economic perspectives.
-Policy design for agricultural production and food security, structural change of food production and trends in food consumption, agricultural modernization and structural changes, policy issues on food safety and quality, agriculture and the environment are main topics.
-After the presentation on agriculture and food production in Japan and the discussion on related policy issues, we will share the current situation and problem of agriculture, food production and consumption in the countries of participants.
+The aim of this course is to examine issues related to agricultural and food production, as well as various policy design approaches from an economic viewpoint.
+Policy design for agricultural production and food security, structural changes in food production and trends in food consumption, agricultural modernization and structural changes, policy issues on food safety and quality, agriculture, and the environment are the main topics.
+After the presentation on agriculture and food production in Japan and the discussion on related policy issues, we will share the current situation and problems of agriculture, food production, and consumption in the countries of the participants.